MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 Functionalities of the app include:

+Like most ocassions where I order pizza, in this case our eyes were bigger than our stomachs.
+While the majority of planned features were implemented, some were dropped due to time constraints.
+In other cases, our Agile development plan suggested alternative builds that would achieve the desired goals better.

 - The landing page, where customers can find links to social media and location information about Miguelitto's Pizzeria.
+Note that without an extant Miguelitto's pizza, the links in question are dead.

+- An additional feature that was added during development was the ability for users to login and signup, which was extended from the planned admin login feature and implemented using knock.

 - Allowing users to make orders, where they may:

   - Choose one or more standard pizzas from a standard menu and edit it by adding or removing ingredients.
+In the final build, the ability to edit a standard pizza was judged superfluous, as it quickly became obvious, based on user stories and experience during development, that editing an already extant pizza was unneccessary; as it was no quicker than simply creating a new custom pizza as desired.

   - Design their own pizzas from scratch, choosing from a variety of different bases, sauce types, and toppings.
+In the final build, the number of toppings is limited to 19, but this feature is fully implemented.

   - Choose to add sides and drinks to the order.
+Sides and drinks exist in the database, as does the ability to handle them in the orders section, but due to time constraints they were not actually added to the front end of the site.

   - View the final price in real time while items are added.
+This is fully implemented in both the classic pizza menu, and in the custom pizza menu, although the prices in question are arbitrary.

   - View a time estimate for the order to be ready.
+As above, without an actual pizzeria, the time estimate is Arbitrary.

   - A dashboard displaying pending orders, which will be available only to the Admin user, and accessible by inputting the Admins login credentials in the "/admin" page.
 From the dashboard, the admin will be able to confirm pending orders as finished.
 The admin dashboard will also link to a page containing a list of available stocks of ingredients, with the admin allowed to mark various items as being out of stock or unavailable, which will show up on the website.
+Due to time constraints, only the core parts of the admin dashboard were implelemented, namely the admin login, which was created using knock, and the pending orders page, where Miguelitto can tick off orders as completed (or at least he could).
+All other planned pages were dropped from development due to time constraints.

 ### Target Audience